zulip/zulip/docs/overview/gsoc-ideas.md

 command of Git; read [our Git Guide](../git/overview.md) in full to learn how to use it well.
 Of particular importance is mastering using Git rebase so that you can construct commits that are clearly correct and explain why they are correct.
+We highly recommend investing in learning a [graphical Git client](../git/setup.md) and learning to write good commit structures and messages; this is more important than any other single skill for contributing to a large open source project like Zulip.

+We will never reject a strong student because their project idea was not a top priority, whereas we often reject students proposing projects important to the project where we haven't seen compelling work from the student.

+More important to us than specific deliverables in a project proposal is a clear body of work to focus on; E.g. if we see a proposal with 8 markdown processor issues, we'll interpret this as a student excited to work on the markdown processor for the summer, even if the specific set of 8 issues may not be the right ones to invest in.

 ### Focus areas

-For 2020, we are particularly interested in GSoC students who have strong skills at visual design, HTML/CSS, mobile development, performance optimization, or Electron.
+For 2021, we are particularly interested in GSoC students who have strong skills at visual design, HTML/CSS, mobile development, performance optimization, or Electron.
 So if you're a student with those skills and are looking for an organization to join, we'd love to